 - a valid will;

-- no requirement for us to register the death, arrange the funeral or visit the property for any valuation purposes.
+- no requirement for us to register the death or arrange the funeral.

 We would undertake to do the following:

-- ascertain the full extent of the assets and liabilities of the estate by correspondence with the relevant organisations;
+- ascertain the full extent of the assets and liabilities of the estate and obtain date of death values by correspondence with the relevant organisations;

-- complete the HM Revenue & Customs return of estate information form (IHT205) and prepare the oath for the executors;
+- complete the HM Revenue & Customs form IHT400 and supplementary pages;

-- obtain the grant of probate and register the grant with the relevant organisations and deal with the closure of the building society account;
+- obtain the grant of probate and register the grant with the relevant organisations and deal with the closure of the bank and building society accounts;

 - obtain the executors’ approval to the estate accounts and distribute the estate according to the will.